Michael Foot: Backbenches and retirement

 Foot took a back seat in Labour politics following 1983 and retired from the House of Commons at the 1992 general election, when Labour lost to the Conservative Party (led by John Major) for the fourth election in succession, but remained politically active.
-From 1987 to 1992, he was the oldest sitting British MP (preceding former Prime Minister Sir Edward Heath).
+From 1987 to 1992, he was the oldest sitting British MP (preceding former Prime Minister Edward Heath).
 He defended Salman Rushdie, after Ayatollah Khomeini advocated killing the novelist in a fatwā, and took a strongly pro-interventionist position against Serbia and Montenegro during the Yugoslav Wars, supporting NATO forces whilst citing defence of civilian populations in Croatia and Bosnia.
 In addition, he was among the Patrons of the British-Croatian Society.
 The Guardian's political editor Michael White criticised Foot's "overgenerous" support for Croatian President Franjo Tuđman.

 Foot remained a high-profile member of the Campaign for Nuclear Disarmament (CND).
-He wrote several books, including highly regarded biographies of Aneurin Bevan and H. G. Wells.
-Indeed, he was a distinguished Vice-president of the H. G. Wells Society.
-Many of his friends have said publicly that they regret that he ever gave up literature for politics.
+He wrote several books, including highly regarded biographies of Aneurin Bevan and H. G. Wells, and was a vice-president of the H. G. Wells Society.

-Michael Foot became a supporter of pro-Europeanism in the 1990s.

 Foot was an Honorary Associate of the National Secular Society and a Distinguished Supporter of the British Humanist Association.
 In 1988, he was elected a Fellow of the Royal Society of Literature.

-In a poll of Labour Party activists he was voted the worst post-war Labour Party leader.
-Though Foot is considered by many right-wingers to be a failure as Labour leader, his biographer Mervyn Jones strongly makes the case that no one else could have held Labour together at the time, particularly in the face of the controversy over the infiltration of the party by Militant.
-Foot is remembered with affection in Westminster as a great parliamentarian.
-He was widely liked, and admired for his integrity, habitual courtesy, and generosity of spirit, by both his colleagues and opponents.

-A portrait of Foot by the artist Robert Lenkiewicz now permanently hangs in Portcullis House, Westminster.
+In a poll of Labour Party activists in 2008, he was voted the worst post-war Labour Party leader.